-- Demonstrate proper uses of hand tools and large kitchen equipment and kitchen safety. - 2.
-Practice the appropriate methods of keeping a kitchen clean and sanitary while providing an environment safe for food. - 3.
-Demonstrate best practices from planning menu to execution to clean up. - 4.
-Explain and present a finished product and display or explain correct information behind a dish. - Describe the possible opportunities for professional development and advancement though specific organizations. - 6.
-Demonstrate a general understanding of concepts covered through research, writing and oral presentation. - 7.
-Discuss the proper channels of purchasing and what makes for a reputable supplier and when it is okay to refuse a shipment. - 8.
+- Demonstrate proper uses of hand tools and large kitchen equipment and kitchen safety. - Practice the appropriate methods of keeping a kitchen clean and sanitary while providing an environment safe for food. - 3.
+Demonstrate best practices from planning menu to execution to clean up. - Explain and present a finished product and display or explain correct information behind a dish. - 5.
+Describe the possible opportunities for professional development and advancement though specific organizations. - 6.
+Demonstrate a general understanding of concepts covered through research, writing and oral presentation. - Discuss the proper channels of purchasing and what makes for a reputable supplier and when it is okay to refuse a shipment. - 8.
 Discuss nutritional values associated with menu development to satisfy customer needs or preference.

-Certificate Requirements į

-Semester 1 Credit Hours
+Semester I Credit Hou

+semester i Crean nou

 CUA 100 Introduction to Culinary Arts 2

 CUA 105 Fundamentals of Baking 2

 CUA 110 Techniques of Cooking 2

 CUA 115 Baking Principles and Preparation 2

 CUA 121 Food Preparation and Sanitation 3

-COM Select one of the following: COM 100 Public Speaking 3
+COM Select one of the following: 3

+COM 100 Public Speaking

-COM 101 Interpersonal
+COM 101 Interpersonal Communication

-ENG Communication Select one of the following:
+ENG Select one of the following:

-ENG 101 College Writing 3
+ENG 101 College Writing 3 (4)

 ENG 105 College Writing Seminar (4)

 Semester II

-CUA 150 Introduction to a La Carte 2 2
+CUA 150 Introduction to a La Carte 2

 CUA 154 Introduction to Cakes & Recipe Alternations 2

 CUA 152 Specialty Foods 2

 CUA 156 Pastries and Contemporary Desserts 2

 CUA 171 Nutrition and Food Quality 3

 MAT Select one of the following: MAT 100 Intermediate Algebra 3

+· ·

 MAT 101 Business Mathematics

 MAT 122 College Algebra

 MAT 125 Finite Mathematics

 MAT 135 Statistics

-Elective: Humanities or Social Science e 3
+Elective: Humanities or Social Science 3

-Total Cred dit Hour Requirements 34-35
+Total Credit t Hour Requirements 34-35

+0.00

-Course placement determined by assessment test scores and/or prior college coursework.
+^{}Course placement determined by assessment test scores and/or prior college coursework.